1. Who may participate in Hawks baseball?

 8. What equipment will I have to purchase for my child to play Hawks Fall Baseball?

-Each individual player is responsible for providing his/her own game uniform, glove, and cleats.
-Hawks do not provide batting helmets, baseball bats or catcher's glove.
-Hawks does provide a team bag, game and practice balls, and catcher's gear to the team to use during the season and return upon completion.
+Each individual player is responsible for providing his/her own game uniform, glove and cleats.
+Hawks do not provide batting helmets and baseball bats.
+Hawks does provide a team bag, game and practice balls and catcher's gear to the team to use during the season and return upon completion.